 Symptom Necessary Action Input signal is on, but Check the external power input voltage on the terminal block. the LED indicator on the Check whether the terminal block is attached correctly. module is off.
 If the input voltage is correct but the LED indicator is still off, replace the input module.
 Check whether the PLC unit RUN LED is ON.
 If not, put the PLC in RUN mode.
-Check the I/O configuration with the programming software.
+The LED indicator is on, but the PLC does not Check the I/O configuration with the programming software.
 (See "How to Check the I/O Configuration" on the next page.) work as expected.
 Connect the programming software and check the X bit related to the input point that is on.
 (See "How to Check the I/O Status" later in this section for instructions.)
 If the X bit is off, replace the input module.